orajiakuchibuchi/Kickstarter-eth-version/README.md

 copy the contract address displayed on the terminal/cmd/bash update the CONTRACT_ADDRESS variable in ethereum/factory.js with the copied contract address

-run the *npn run dev* command to start the server.
+run the *npm run dev* command to start the server.

 you will be prompted to allow connection from the local server